 The trouble isn't the format or the channel or even the timeline.
 It's the order of operations.
 When the frame is decided before the subject is felt, the content that follows doesn't express an idea.
 It establishes or defends a position.
 And audiences, even when they can't say why, feel the difference between someone who knows something and someone who's making a case.

-Content strategy starts with attention—actually sitting with a subject, its contradictions, its texture, what's genuinely interesting about it—produces something harder to replicate and harder to ignore.
+Content strategy starts with attention.
+That means actually sitting with a subject, including all its contradictions, to see what's genuinely interesting about it.
+This exercise will yield something harder to replicate and harder to ignore.
 Not because it's more creative, but because it's more honest.
-The language earns its place.
-It isn't shaped to meet a predefined end.
-It arrives because the understanding drafted it.
+The language earns its keep because it isn't shaped to meet a predefined end.
+It arrives with an understanding, not a formula, baked in.